-Women's basketball became a varsity sport at the College in 1978.
+Women's basketball became a varsity sport at Hamilton in 1978.
 The win at Vassar College on Feb.
 19, 2010, was the 400th in program history.
 Some talented players have been a part of some great teams during the past 30-plus seasons.
 Julie Diehl '93 and Melissa Hart '89 were All-America selections in 1993 and 1989, respectively.
 Diehl played on three teams that won 21 or more games from 1990 to 1993.
 The 22 victories the Continentals posted in 1990-91 are still a program record.
 Don Crist's teams won almost 57 percent of their games from 1985 to 1998.
 Crist finished his head coaching career with 176 victories.

 Olivia Pimm '14, Adrianna Pulford '15 and Ward made the 2013-14 NESCAC Winter All-Academic Team.
 Each honoree is a varsity letter winner with a cumulative grade point average of at least 3.35.
 The student-athlete must have reached sophomore academic standing to be considered for honors.